scimusmn/maya-video-interviews/readme.md

 Each kiosk should get one screensaver MP4 video file sized to 1366px wide by 768px tall (fullscreen on the exhibit PCs).
 This should be placed in:

     assets/videos/kiosk_name/screensaver.mp4

+### Optimize images
+The image optimizer ([Smushit](http://www.smushit.com/ysmush.it/)) isn't part of the default Grunt build process since it takes awhile to run and is only useful if images have been updated.
+However, if an image has been changed or added, run the optimizer with this command: `grunt smushit`.

 ### Compile
 Once all of the source files are in place, you are ready to compile the kiosk files.
 This will precompile the handlebars templates, run the default Grunt tasks, create a config file, and export the whole package onto your Desktop.